hybridsjs/hybrids/docs/template-engine/styling.md

 # Styling

-To style your custom element, you can create `<style>` element directly in the template, use a nested template with styles, or pass text content of CSS file.
+To style your custom element, you can create `<style>` elements directly in the template, use a nested template with styles, or pass text content of CSS file.

 ## Style Element